Shopify/remote-dom/CONTRIBUTING.md

 #### Check browser bundle size

-Run `pnpm size` to build the packages and check the aggregate Brotli size of each public package.
-These package-level guardrails include regular dependencies and exclude the React, Preact, and Preact Signals peer dependencies a consuming application provides.
+Run `pnpm size` to build the packages and check the Brotli size of their meaningful browser bundle boundaries.
+Core, Preact, and React have separate remote and host guardrails; single-role packages have one.
+The checks include regular dependencies and exclude the React, Preact, and Preact Signals peer dependencies a consuming application provides.

 Run `pnpm size:why` to build the packages and generate esbuild visualizations in `packages/size-limit/reports` when investigating growth.
 Measurements use a fixed ES2020 browser target so they remain comparable as the repository’s Browserslist query changes.

-When adding a public package subpath, add its import to the matching fixture in [`packages/size-limit/fixtures`](./packages/size-limit/fixtures).
+When adding a public package subpath, add its import to the fixture matching its execution environment in [`packages/size-limit/fixtures`](./packages/size-limit/fixtures).
 Normal changes should consume the existing budget headroom.
 Increase a limit only when reviewed, intentional package growth exceeds it, and explain the reason in the pull request.

-These limits measure package-level browser bundle guardrails.
+These limits measure architecture-oriented package bundle guardrails.
 They do not represent npm tarball size or the exact bundle size of a specific application.

 ### GitHub Actions